Susan Faludi: The Terror Dream

-In The Terror Dream, Faludi analyzes the aftermath of the September 11, 2001 terrorist attacks in light of prior American experience going back to insecurity on the historical American frontier such as in Metacom's Rebellion.
-Faludi argues that the 9/11 attacks reinvigorated a climate in America that is hostile to women, where women are viewed as weak and best suited to playing support roles for the men who protect them from attack.
+In The Terror Dream (2007), Faludi analyzes the aftermath of the September 11 attacks in the context of American history going back to insecurity on the historical American frontier.
+Faludi argues that the 9/11 attacks reinvigorated a climate in America that is hostile to women, where women are viewed as weak and best suited to playing support roles for the men who protect them from attacks.

-Kirkus Reviews averred that the book was a "rich, incisive analysis of the surreality of American life in the wake of 9/11", and that it was "brilliant, illuminating and essential."
-Reviewing the book for Fresh Air, Maureen Corrigan praised Faludi for her "characteristic restraint and depth of research" and for her "rigorous insistence on truth".
+Kirkus Reviews called the book a "rich, incisive analysis of the surreality of American life in the wake of 9/11" and "brilliant, illuminating and essential."
+Reviewing the book for Fresh Air, Maureen Corrigan praised Faludi for her "characteristic restraint and depth of research" and for her "rigorous insistence on truth."

-In contrast, the book was disparaged as a "tendentious, self-important, sloppily reasoned work that gives feminism a bad name" by The New York Times principal book reviewer, Michiko Kakutani.
-Kakutani's fellow New York Times critic, John Leonard, wrote: "In The Terror Dream a skeptical Faludi reads everything, second-guesses everybody, watches too much talking-head TV and emerges from the archives and the pulp id like an exorcist and a Penthesilea."
-Writing in The Guardian, Sarah Churchwell felt the book was "a persuasive analysis of post-9/11 sexism", but also said, "Ultimately Faludi is guilty of her own exaggerations and mythmaking, strong-arming her argument into submission."
+The book was disparaged as a "tendentious, self-important, sloppily reasoned work that gives feminism a bad name" by New York Times reviewer Michiko Kakutani.
+Another New York Times critic, John Leonard, wrote: "In The Terror Dream a skeptical Faludi reads everything, second-guesses everybody, [and] watches too much talking-head TV."
+Writing in The Guardian, Sarah Churchwell called the book "a persuasive analysis of post-9/11 sexism" but also said: "Ultimately Faludi is guilty of her own exaggerations and mythmaking, strong-arming her argument into submission."

 In the Darkroom

-Faludi's most recent book is In the Darkroom, published in 2016 by Henry Holt & Co.
-It is about the "fluidity and binaries" of "modern transsexuality", inspired by Faludi's father coming out as a transgender woman.
-Writing in The New York Times, Michelle Goldberg called Faludi's book a "rich, arresting and ultimately generous investigation of her father."
+In the Darkroom, published in 2016 by Henry Holt and Company, is about "modern transsexuality," inspired by Faludi's father coming out as a transgender woman.
+Writing in The New York Times, Michelle Goldberg called it a "rich, arresting and ultimately generous investigation of her father."
 Writing in The Guardian, Rachel Cooke described the book as "an elegant masterpiece" and "a searching investigation of identity barely disguised as a sometimes funny and sometimes very painful family saga."
-In the Darkroom won the 2016 Kirkus Prize for nonfiction and was a finalist for the 2017 Pulitzer Prize in Biography.
-The book has been translated into multiple foreign languages, including Spanish, Italian, German, Korean, Polish, Portuguese, Hungarian, Turkish, Dutch, and Chinese.
+In the Darkroom won the 2016 Kirkus Prize for Nonfiction and was a finalist for the 2017 Pulitzer Prize for Biography.

-Faludi and feminism
+Views on feminism

-Faludi has rejected the claim advanced by critics that there is a "rigid, monolithic feminist 'orthodoxy,'" noting in response that she has disagreed with Gloria Steinem about pornography and Naomi Wolf about abortion.
+Faludi has rejected the claim advanced by critics that there is a "rigid, monolithic feminist 'orthodoxy,'" noting as an example that she has disagreed with Gloria Steinem about pornography and Naomi Wolf about abortion.

-Like Gloria Steinem, Faludi has criticized the obscurantism prevalent in academic feminist theorizing, saying, "There's this sort of narrowing specialization and use of coded, elitist language of deconstruction or New Historicism or whatever they're calling it these days, which is to my mind impenetrable and not particularly useful."
-She has also characterized "academic feminism's love affair with deconstructionism" as "toothless", and warned that it "distract[s] from constructive engagement with the problems of the public world".
+Faludi has criticized the obscurantism prevalent in academic feminist theory: "There's this sort of narrowing specialization and use of coded, elitist language [...] which is to my mind impenetrable and not particularly useful."
+She has also characterized "academic feminism's love affair with deconstructionism" as "toothless", and warned that it "distract[s] from constructive engagement with the problems of the public world."

+Backlash: The Undeclared War Against American Women has been described as an influential text of third-wave feminism.